Phase diagram of a ferromagnetic semiconductor. The origin of superparamagnetism: Introduction

 In a number of works \cite{OHNO1999110, sawicki2010experimental, PhysRevB.94.075205, PhysRevMaterials.1.054401, Yuan_2018, PhysRevB.97.115201, 10.1063/5.0031605}, it was experimentally shown that, a ferromagnetic transition in doped semiconductors has a complex nature.
 As the concentration of magnetic impurities increases, a material first passes from the paramagnetic to the superparamagnetic, and then to the ferromagnetic phase.
 The most probable scenario of such a transition is follows.
 Due to the random distribution of magnetic impurities in the sample, there are regions with a local concentration higher than a certain critical concentration.
 Such regions we call clusters for brevity.
 The exchange interaction aligns the spins inside the clusters in one direction.
 Due to thermodynamic fluctuations, which could not be neglected in finite systems, the magnetic moment of such clusters is not fixed, and they behave like superparamagnets.
 As the concentration increases the growing clusters merge in one macroscopic ferromagnet.
 The purpose of our work is to theoretically investigate the physical properties of these clusters depending on temperature, magnetic field and the number of spins in the cluster.

-In the Letter, we show that the statistical approach makes it possible to analytically calculate the density of states $g(E, M)$ of the cluster of randomly distributed spins as a function of the total exchange energy $E$ and magnetic moment $M$.
+Here we show that the statistical approach makes it possible to analytically calculate the density of states $g(E, M)$ of the cluster of randomly distributed spins as a function of the total exchange energy $E$ and magnetic moment $M$.
 It should be emphasized that, in contrast to the one-electron density of states, here we are talking about the states of the entire system of spins, the total exchange energy, and the total magnetic moment of the system.
-A similar approach has already been used to study the Ising problem on a regular lattice both numerically~\cite{PhysRevLett.86.2050} and analitically~\cite{e23121665}.
-If the density of states is known, it is easy to find the partition function and other physical properties of the system.